Five Best CFast Card Readers for Faster Transfer Speeds

 2. Lexar Professional Workflow CR1 CFast 2.0 Reader

 The Lexar Professional Workflow CR1 is a CFast 2.0 card reader with USB 3.0 connectivity.
-It is an affordable choice from a dependable brand in the flash memory card industry.
+It is an affordable choice from a dependable flash memory card industry brand.

 Unlike the Angelbird card reader, the Lexar Workflow CR1 supports multiple types of memory cards.
 Along with CFast 2.0, the device supports SD, microSD, and CompactFlash cards.

 While the device uses USB 3.0 technology, it also supports Thunderbolt 2 when connecting CFast, CompactFlash, and standard SD cards.
-It may not transfer as quickly compared to the Angelbird reader, but it is more reliable compared to budget readers.
+It may not transfer as quickly as the Angelbird reader, but it is more reliable than budget readers.

 As a bonus, the CR1 fits the Lexar Workflow HR1 and HR2 hubs.
 You can stack multiple readers in a convenient hub.